agathis-project/salix-arctica/README.md

 - I2C-TRUNK root circuit is compliant with Agathis Trunk Standard.

-- I2C-TRUNK facilitates uP access as master to:
+- I2C-TRUNK connects uP as master to:
   - card id eeprom installed on root and branches
-  - uC as slave
+  - uC
   - i2c devices installed on branches

 - uC and card id eeprom are supplied from VSB3P3 rail which is always ON; this allows uC access to the eeprom when V3P3 is down.

-- level translation and power down separation between uC and uP sides of the I2C TRUNK bus is implemented with Q2A,B MOSFET.
+- level translation and power down separation between uC and uP sides of the I2C-TRUNK is implemented with Q2A,B MOSFET.

-- I2C-TRUNK pull-up in stand-by mode (uC and eeprom) is 10K.

 - I2C-TRUNK root pull-up is:
-  - 5K in active mode.
+  - 6.67K in active mode.
-  - 10K in stand-by.
+  - 20K in stand-by.

 - I2C-TRUNK root maximum parasitic capacitance is 4pF (uP) + 8pF (eeprom) +
   10pF (uC) +  25pF (PCB) + 5pF (connector) for a total of 52pF;